Skip to main content

 Will my missed payments be a deal-breaker?

-Recent missed payments (last 12 months) hurt more than older ones.
-We disclose every late payment to the lender — surprising the underwriter is the worst thing we can do.
+Recent missed payments (the last 12 months) hurt more than older ones.
+We disclose every late payment to the lender — surprising the underwriter is the worst thing we can do, and a disclosed late is far more survivable than a discovered one.

 Is there a minimum income requirement?